jzhen3/ML-Project/README.md

            <p>linkge type is single, number of cluster from 10 to 200</p>
          </details>

-comparing all different kind of linkage types, ward minimized the sum of squared differences within all cluster, it is a variance-minimizing approach and provide best result among all four types of linkage. other types of linkage provide a small even negative silhouette coefficient which indicates some movies are in the wrong cluster, so for Hierarchical Clustering Algorithm we choose ward linkage to be the best solution for it.
+After comparing all different kinds of linkage types, we found out that ward minimized the sum of squared differences within all clusters.
+It is a variance-minimizing approach and provides clusters with the best result among all four types of linkage.
+Other types of linkage provide a small, even negative silhouette coefficient which indicates some movies are in the wrong cluster, so for the Hierarchical Clustering Algorithm, we choose ward linkage as the best solution.

 ### Results Discussion for K-ProtoType: